gmatasba/HyperLogLog-Cardinality-Manipulation/README.md

 # HyperLogLog-Cardinality-Manipulation
-An algorithm (and all its supporting scripts) designed to manipulate HLL's cardinality estimation
+An algorithm (and all its supporting scripts) designed to manipulate HLL's cardinality estimation.

 ## Setup
 In order to execute the scripts inside the repository, the users needs to set-up a Redis server.
 This tutorial will demonstrate how to set it up locally inside a Virtual Machine.